Freelancing software that helps you get paid faster.

 How to start

 UX designers make so much because they have to be good at all things.
 The position requires the perfect mix of programmer, designer, customer service champion, and business analyst.
 In short, it's a very skill-intensive job that will reward the agilest and experienced designers.
 So, what can a novice do to get in on this fantastic opportunity?
 Most agree that job skills enrichment, training, and very specialized educational programs are where it's at.
+Not to mention using proper design briefs.
 With the right learning, a career in user experience could be yours!

 1. Get design basics